tacrp/Military-Conflict--Vietnam-SWEPs/work/qc_methods.md

     numframes 60

    to each of them.
 Make sure their FPS is the same as well.

-9. Replace "walklayer" "runlayer" with "walklayerironsights" in the following $sequences:
+9. Remove the "walklyer" and "runlayer" layers and replace them with just "walklayerironsights" in the following $sequences:

  - "draw"
  - "firstdraw"